Helen of Troy Ltd (HELE)

 Current ratio = Total current assets ÷ Total current liabilities

-The current ratio for Helen of Troy Ltd has shown some fluctuations over the past few periods, ranging from a low of 1.58 to a high of 2.29.
-The current ratio measures the company's ability to cover its short-term liabilities with its current assets.
-A ratio above 1 indicates that the company has more current assets than current liabilities.
+Helen of Troy Ltd's current ratio has shown fluctuations over the past few years, ranging from a low of 1.58 on February 28, 2021, to a high of 2.16 on February 28, 2023.
+The current ratio measures the company's ability to meet its short-term obligations with its current assets.